rodrigoquijarro/sora_test/README.md

 To install <sora_test>, follow these steps:

-Application
+# Application
 ```
 npm install
 npm start
 ```

-Docker container
+# Docker container
 ```
 docker build . -t mailtech/appwebtime --no-cache
 docker push mailtech/appwebtime
 ```

-IaC to provision an instance: Terraform
+# IaC to provision an instance: Terraform

+The profile used to connect AWS can be specified in the Jenkins pipeline script and will be used with the variable profile created in `<variables.tf>`

 t2.micro
 Ingress: Port 443, 22